-To be eligible, drivers had to have raced in F1 for at least two seasons, be retired from open-wheel racing, at least 45-years-old, and be fit enough to pass a medical exam.
+To be eligible, drivers had to have raced in F1 for at least two seasons, be retired from open-wheel racing, at least 45 years old, and be fit enough to pass a medical exam.

 The inaugural race took part in 2005 at the former home of the South African GP at Kyalami and featured some massive names.
-World Champions Nigel Mansell and Emerson Fittipaldi took part, as did F1 race-winners Rene Arnoux, Riccardo Patrese, Patrick Tambay and Jacques Laffite.
+World champions Nigel Mansell and Emerson Fittipaldi took part, as did F1 race-winners René Arnoux, Riccardo Patrese, Patrick Tambay and Jacques Laffite.

 Eddie Cheever, Christian Danner, Andrea de Cesaris, Stefan Johansson, Derek Warwick, Jan Lammers, Hans-Joachim Stuck and Eliseo Salazar rounded out the 14-strong grid for the first race.
 1980 champion Alan Jones was also supposed to take part, but he wasn’t as fit as he used to be and had to withdraw from the event during practice after suffering neck cramps.

 To add to the retro feel of the event, Murray Walker came out of retirement to commentate.
 It was a perfect recipe.
 The racing even turned out to be really good – if you’ve got a spare hour, the first event is well worth watching!

 Not bad, right?
 And pretty amazing to see Fittipaldi (who was 61 at the time) pushing Mansell so hard for the win.
 Stuck put in a spectacular effort and called it “one of the best days of my life”.